 Under these parole programs, nationals of the four countries who are outside the United States may apply for advance permission to travel to the United States and enter through a grant of parole.
-DHS has lifted the previous cap of 24,000 Venezuelan beneficiaries and will now provide travel authorization to a total of 30,000 beneficiaries per month across the four countries.
+DHS lifted the previous cap of 24,000 Venezuelan beneficiaries and provides travel authorization to a total of 30,000 beneficiaries per month across the four countries.

 While these processes are similar in some respects to the Uniting for Ukraine parole program, there are also significant differences.
+There have also been some updates to the program since its implementation in January 2023.
 This FAQ addresses questions about eligibility, the application process, and related issues for Cuban, Haitian, Nicaraguan and Venezuelan (CHNV) clients who are seeking parole.